 The original posters - Ginsor and Elevasce dug out some new voicelines that are to be spoken by Lord Shaxx.
 The lines suggest that Crimson Doubles will be available once again.
 The rest of the text indicates the possibility of a gift-based quest line.
 Tess Everis will have at least one Crimson Days Engram to give to each Guardian.

-The original Reddit post has already been confirmed by a Bungie employee, and we'll have more information when they update their blog on Thursday.
+The original has already been confirmed by a Bungie employee, and we'll have more information when they update on Thursday.
 But there isn't really anything to look forward to there, unless Bungie surprise us all and make all the items grindable only.
 It reeks of hype-stunt in a grandiose way, the Activision way.